marcelrf/karenzathegame/README.md

 It’s a small drawing of the board (with some tokens on it) displayed in the low half of the card.
 It represents the pose in which the warrior must be in order to perform the technique.
 That means: to be able to play a card, the tokens in the board must be placed as specified in the card’s requisite pose!
 [DRAWING]

+**2.5 Fulfilling the requisite pose**

+To be able to play a card, the tokens on your board must be placed in the position indicated by the requisite pose of the card in question.
+The requisite pose will always specify the position of the sword token, and will sometimes specify the position of the left and/or right foot tokens.
+If any foot token is not specified in the requisite pose, it means you can play the card regardless of its position on the board.

-**2.5 The sword trajectory**
+**2.6 The sword trajectory**

-On the same drawing containing the requisite pose, there is a trace of the sword trajectory, that indicates the starting point and ending point of the sword.
+On the same drawing containing the requisite pose, there is a trace of the sword trajectory.
+When playing a card, the player will imediately move the sword token as indicated by the trajectory trace.

+**2.7 The requisite miniature**

+Just below the type and power of the cards, there is a miniature of the card's requisite pose.
+It is an exact copy of its older brother.
+And it is very helpful when analyzing the hand, because the player doesn't need to shift the cards to see the big drawing.

 3 Gameplay
 ----------